John Beckett (Principal Investigator)

 Dr Hunt is a psychologist specialising in traumatic stress, particularly war trauma.
 He has been involved in research projects relating to British veterans from World War II to Afghanistan, and veterans and civilians from other countries, such as Iraq, Bosnia, Finland, China, South Sudan and Chile.
 His concern is the barriers to traumatic memories being resolved through the development of narrative.
 Treating traumatic stress is about helping people make sense of their experiences, to develop narratives.

-Dr Allwork is the Centre for Hidden Histories Impact Fellow for 2016.
+Dr Allwork is Researcher (Impact) at the University of Derby and Impact Adviser on the Trauma Workstream..
 Larissa received her BA History and MSt History of Art and Visual Culture at the University of Oxford and completed her PhD at Royal Holloway, University of London as a Thomas Holloway Scholar in Modern History in 2011.
 She is the author of, Holocaust Remembrance between the National and the Transnational (Bloomsbury Academic, 2015).
 Larissa has lectured in History at the Universities of Leicester and Northampton and has acted as a Research Coordinator on the EU Marie Curie Diasporic Constructions of Home and Belonging Initial Training Network (2012-2015).
 She is also an Honorary Research Fellow at the Stanley Burton Centre for Holocaust and Genocide Studies.

 Michael Noble (Project Support)

 Prior to working for the Centre for Hidden Histories, Michael Noble spent many years in the adult education and skills sector, working in partnerships and community liaison roles.
 He has a BA in History and Politics from De Montfort University and an MA in Victorian Studies from the University of Leicester.
 He is currently researching a PhD on the impact of the First World War on University College Nottingham